agude/agude.github.io/_drafts/2023-01-30-ai_art_artists_and_cameras.md

 ---
 layout: post
-title: "Art, Artists, and Technology"
+title: "AI, Artists, and Technology"
 description: >
   AI generated art took off with the open-source release of Stable Diffusion, leaving some artists are worried.
 As an artist and machine learning